Dibrugarh Rajdhani Express: Traction

 Train is hauled by the WAP-7 of Ghaziabad and Tuglakabad shed.
 For 20506 Dibrugarh Rajdhani the loco is changed at Rngiya From WAP-7 to WDP4 or WDP4-B or WDP4-D of Siliguri shed or to the WDP-4D of New Guwahati shed.

-For 20505 Dibrugarh Rajdhani, the train is hauled by WAP-7 of Ghaziabad or Tuglakabad shed from New Delhi to Rangiya Junction.
+For 20505 Dibrugarh Rajdhani, earlier was WDP-4D, the train is hauled by WAP-7 of Ghaziabad or Tuglakabad shed from New Delhi to Rangiya Junction.

-For the 12424 Dibrugarh Rajdhani, the train is hauled by a WAP-7 electric locomotive of Ghaziabad Loco Shed from New Delhi to Guwahati.
+For the 12424 Dibrugarh Rajdhani, earlier was WDP-4B, the train is hauled by a WAP-7 electric locomotive of Ghaziabad Loco Shed from New Delhi to Guwahati.

-Coach composition

-Dibrugarh New Delhi Rajdhani has 3 different routes and all routes have different coach composition.